water in Jacksonville safe to drink? That's a question that

 lender.
 Unfortunately, many lenders are still confused on

-this issue, so we offer our "standard" test which
+this issue, so we offer our standard package (at right)

-covers most lending requirements.
-If your mortgage company
+which covers most known lending requirements.
+If your mortgage

-requires specific samples for water testing, please let
+company requires specific samples for water testing, please

-we can price your water testing service accordingly.
-The
+so we can price your water testing service accordingly.

-Florida Department of Health recommends testing for bacteria
+The Florida Department of Health recommends testing for